Integrated simulations of active emulsions in complex environments

 Challenges in Understanding Condensate Dynamics

-Some challenges in understanding condensate dynamics are:
+Some challenges in understanding condensate dynamics are that:

-• Cells are heterogeneous.
+• Cells are heterogeneous

-• Cells have complex material properties.
+• Cells have complex material properties

-• Cells exhibit significant thermal fluctuations.
+• Cells exhibit significant thermal fluctuations

 Biological cells are also alive and use fuel molecules to control processes actively.
 I recently showed that active chemical reactions could generally affect the dynamics of droplets.
 However, it is unclear how such active droplets behave in the complex environments inside cells.